Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 • What should we do when we know God wants us to do something, but fear creeps in?

-• Who are the guys who come to ask them questions about their rebuilding project this time?
+• Who were the guys who came to ask them questions about their rebuilding project this time?

 • What do you think their motive is?